 This year was the first event since the COVID-19 pandemic, which prevented the painting tradition.
 The festival’s uniqueness usually attracts many visitors yearly; even the BBC (British Broadcasting Corporation) reported on this event in 2010.
 Despite a smaller scale, participants enjoyed traditional performances this year.

 At 11:00 a.m., parishioners gathered at Katae Shrine, dedicated to its guardian god Kunioshiwake, to pray for perfect health, familial safety, safe navigation, and good fishing.
-The current Katae Shrine is said to have been built before the 18th century, comprising a bright wooden main shrine and moss stone-made walls covered by the shadow of a hill, which creates a solemn atmosphere.
-Two female Shinto priests wearing black hats, white costumes, and sky blue pleated skirts read a Shinto prayer written in an unfathomable classic Japanese with their mezzo-soprano voices.
+The current Katae Shrine is said to have been built before the 18th century, comprising a bright wooden main shrine and moss-stone walls, the latter shaded by a hill, which creates a solemn atmosphere.
+Two female Shinto priests, wearing black hats, white costumes, and sky-blue pleated skirts, read a Shinto prayer in an unfathomable classical Japanese with their mezzo-soprano voices.
 Meanwhile, local community representatives offer sprigs of the sacred green sakaki tree in front of two portable shrines to breathe life into the god’s soul.
-The sublime moment kept participants keep silent and bowing their heads to respect the gods.
+The sublime moment kept participants silent and bowing their heads in respect for the gods.
 On finishing the prayer, a taiko drum and bamboo flute resounded throughout the shrine, giving cups of sacred sake to carriers called ujiko to purify their bodies and minds.
-Then, oyato, the leader, said he hoped everyone would accomplish their mission without injuries.
+Then, Oyato, the leader, said he hoped everyone would accomplish their mission without injuries.

-Before noon, the two portable shrines — shouldered by those wearing the same uniforms — left the shine’s grounds, starting the parade.
+Before noon, the two portable shrines — shouldered by those wearing the same uniforms — left the shrine’s grounds, starting the parade.
 The uniforms, happi coats dyed azure, had a Katae mark with white Kanji letters, the same crest as the mark of Katae’s fishing boats.
-The temperature was severely cold, but all were enthusiastic, and the skies cleared.
+The temperature was freezing, but everyone was enthusiastic, and the skies cleared.
 The shrines passed through the hamlet’s streets via the towers adjacent to the port and fish market.
 Despite no black ink paintings this year, sightseers enjoyed the parade, sake, and snacks.
 Finally, the shrines headed to a beach for purification by soaking in seawater.
-Touya, members of the local neighbourhood association, and just-married husbands were cast into the sea, which was very cold.
-This tradition Katae celebrates to honour the coming of the new year.
+Touya, members of the local neighbourhood association, and just-married husbands were cast into the icy sea.
+This traditional Katae is celebrated to honour the coming of the new year.

 Helpful Link(About the festival)